-- eat small amounts of food more frequently, rather than 3 larger meals a day.
+- eat small amounts of food more frequently, rather than three larger meals a day.

 - avoid caffeine (including caffeine in some fizzy drinks and dark chocolate) and alcohol, as well as spicy or fatty food.

-- avoid eating a meal within 3 hours of going to bed.
+- avoid eating a meal within three hours of going to bed.

-Medicines called antacids and alginates can help the symptoms of indigestion and reflux.
+If dietary and lifestyle changes aren’t enough, there are over the counter medicines called antacids and alginates that can help the symptoms of indigestion and reflux.
 Antacids (such as Maalox) neutralise the acid in the stomach, while alginates (such as Gaviscon Advance) form a layer on the top of the stomach, reducing acid reflux into the oesophagus.
-Although some are available over the counter at the pharmacy, it is strongly advisable to consult your doctor or midwife who can safely advise the correct medication for you and continue to review you to ensure you remain well.
+These are usually fine for short term use but extended use can sometimes affect your bowels, e.g. they may result in diarrhoea or constipation.
+It is advisable to consult your doctor or midwife who can safely advise the correct medication for you and continue to review you to ensure you remain well.

 More articles from this expert